 Dr Lisa Saulsman graduated from the University of Western Australia with a Bachelor of Arts (1st Class Honours) in Psychology (1999) and a Masters of Psychology (Clinical) / Doctor of Philosophy (2005).

 Lisa worked in public mental health at the Centre for Clinical Interventions (CCI) in Perth Western Australia for 13 years, providing individual and group CBT to adults with complex and enduring depressive and anxiety disorders.
 At CCI Lisa did not just provide treatment as a therapist, but was also involved in developing new treatments for mood management, social anxiety disorder, and worry and rumination, with published research supporting the effectiveness of these treatments.
 In addition to her clinical work at CCI, she was also the Co-ordinator of Training, being responsible for developing and facilitating CBT-based training workshops for mental health practitioners across Western Australia.
 Lisa has also authored self-help CBT resources covering numerous clinical areas, such as worry, self-esteem, distress intolerance, self-compassion, procrastination, health anxiety, and body dysmorphia.
 These resources are freely available online, and well known locally, nationally and internationally among clinicians and consumers alike.
-Lisa is co-author of a new book Imagery-Enhanced CBT for Social Anxiety Disorder, available through Guilford Press for release in January 2018.
+Lisa is co-author of a new book Imagery-Enhanced CBT for Social Anxiety Disorder, released through Guilford Press in January 2018.
 Through her career, Lisa has been involved in the selection and supervision of people training to become clinical psychologists at the University of Western Australia and Curtin University.
+Lisa is now Director of CBTs WA and is a Senior Lecturer with the School of Psychology at the University of Western Australia.

 Dr Lisa Saulsman is a registered psychologist (with endorsement in clinical psychology) and an approved supervisor with the Psychology Board of Australia (PBA) for the Australian Health Practitioner Regulation Agency (AHPRA).
 Lisa is a member of the Australian Psychological Society (MAPS), the Australian Clinical Psychology Association (ACPA) and the Australia Association for Cognitive and Behaviour Therapy (AACBT).